 A settlement and its intangibles

 The settlement was a big deal to Diane’s family, but not necessarily for obvious reasons.
-Yes, Diane could now pay for her kids’ school activities and whatever else it took to provide them with as normal a life as could be hoped for after this tragedy.
-And a trust created from the settlement ensured that the kids would have assistance when they were ready for college.
+Yes, Diane could now pay for her kids’ school activities and whatever else it took to provide them with as normal a life as could be hoped for after this tragedy. and a trust created from the settlement ensured that the kids would have assistance when they were ready for college.

 But there were potent human intangibles also at work.
 First, think of Jordan.
 Here was somebody who’d made some mistakes, who’d let his family down, and who’d been working hard to earn back their trust and create a better life for all of them.